paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

 This chapter looks in more detail of how the Python C API works with different containers, such as ``tuple``, ``list``, ``set`` and ``dict`` [#]_.
-This chapter also clarifies the Python documentation where that is inaccurate, incomplete or misleading.
+It also clarifies the Python documentation where that is inaccurate, incomplete or misleading and shows where the Python C API has some undocumented failure modes, some of which can lead to undefined behaviour.

 This chapter includes examples and tests that you can step through to better understand the interplay between the container and the objects in that container.